swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 let dynamic: [Int] = [5 x 99]
 ```

 This is a much bigger design space, potentially requiring a new expressible-by-literal protocol and a way to map the literal to an initializer.
 As such, it is left for a future proposal.
+However, given the potential benefit of such a value syntax, any choice for the type sugar should consider its future extension to value sugar.

 ### Flattened multi-dimensional arrays